 It’s that time of year again.
-Time to make our New Year’s resolutions.
+Time to make your New Year’s resolution.
 Time for people to up their exercise, start new diets, attempt weight loss, quit smoking or cut back on alcohol.

-For anyone who goes to the gym regularly you’ll know January is the busiest month of the year when waiting to get on the treadmill or rowing machine is the new norm.
-But come February, it’s back to the regular routine again.
-Is it because people have met their resolution or have lost interest or just can’t quite do it?
+For anyone who goes to the gym, swimming pool or community centre regularly you’ll know January is the busiest month of the year when waiting to get on the treadmill or rowing machine is the new norm.
+But come February, the crowds have thinned out and it’s back to the regular routine again.
+Is it because people have met their resolution, lost interest or just quit?

-New Year’s resolutions are extremely popular with nearly 70% of people setting a New Year’s resolution.
+New Year’s resolutions are extremely popular with nearly 70% of people setting one.
 The most common ones deal with weight loss or increasing one’s exercise.
 That’s not surprising as many of us have put on a few pounds of weight over the holidays with all that tasty food, being less active and having a few more drinks than usual.

-Despite the popularity of resolutions, many of us struggle with keeping them, and up to 80% of resolutions fail, most of that occurring within a few weeks of January.
+Despite their popularity, many of us struggle with keeping our resolutions.
+Up to 80% of resolutions fail, most of that occurring within a few weeks of January.
 Now as I’ve written before, failure is a part of success as long as we learn from our failures to adapt and approach the same problem in a different way.
 That being said, I’m sure a lot of us make the same resolution year after to year with not much success each time.

-For some people, their goal may be to lose that extra weight put on during the holidays, and that’s fair enough.
-If you only put on an extra 1-2 pounds during the holidays (and remember, that’s common so don’t beat yourself up over it, although repeated gain over the years may be a problem), all it might take is getting back to your regular routine and in a few weeks the extra weight is gone.
-For others, the weight gain may have been higher and may take longer to come off, and even require a change in diet and activity levels.
+For some people, their goal may be to lose extra weight put on during the holidays.
+Fair enough.
+If you only put on an extra 1-2 pounds during the holidays (and remember, that’s common so don’t beat yourself up over it), all it might take is getting back to your regular routine and in a few weeks the extra weight is gone.
+For others, the weight gain may have been higher and may take longer to come off, and may require a more conscious change in diet and activity levels.

-The New Year also represents a time when you might wish for 2019 to be a healthier year than 2018.
+The New Year also represents a time when you might wish for the coming to be a healthier than the previous one.
 And why not?
 That seems like an admirable goal.
 However, despite all of the great intentions, many of us make our resolutions haphazardly and fail to plan.
 And, as the saying goes, if you fail to plan, you plan to fail.

-So how can we make it so our 2019 New Year’s resolutions are fail-proof, or at least have a better chance to succeed than in 2018?
+So how can we make this year’s resolutions fail-proof, or at least have a better chance to succeed than before?

 With planning and following a few guidelines.
-Yes, it does take time, but if you really want to make a change in your life, a couple of hours of planning isn’t much.
+Yes, it takes time, but if you really want to make a change in your life, a couple of hours of planning isn’t much.

-The first step is to have your resolution, or goal defined.
-If you want to be more active, lose weight or eat healthier, that’s a start, but what does it really mean?
-Is that goal specific enough to help guide you to success?
+The first step is to have your New Year’s resolution, or goal defined.
+Do you want to be more active, lose weight or eat healthier?
+That’s a start, but what does it really mean?
+Is your goal specific enough to help guide you to success?

 Setting a clear goal will provide you with the foundation to achieve your resolution.
-A great way to set a goal is to use the SMART principles; Specific, Measurable, Achievable, Relevant and Timely.
-Going through each of these steps will guide you to a resolution that is right for you, feasible, has a timeline for completion and is clear enough that you know when you have achieved it.
+A great way is to use the SMART principles; Specific, Measurable, Achievable, Relevant and Timely.
+Going through each of these steps will guide you to a resolution that’s right for you, feasible, has a timeline for completion and is clear enough that you know when you have achieved it.
 A SMART resolution may be something like: I want to exercise three times per week by the end of January.

 Remember, this is your resolution, not anyone else’s, so don’t get caught up in trying to work into someone else’s resolution.

 Now you have your SMART resolution, are you all set?
 Not quite.
 You need to also have a plan on how to go about tackling your resolution.
 Going to the gym three times a week sounds easy enough, but is it?
 Do you have a plan to fit in the time needed?
 Do you need to buy any workout gear?
 Similarly, if your goal is to lose weight, how are you going to do it?
-Exercise will help, but only a tiny bit, most of us will need to adjust our diet as well.
+Exercise will help with weight loss, but only a tiny bit.
+Most of us will need to adjust our diet as well.
 In that case, do you need to change your shopping and/or cooking habits?

 This all might seem overwhelming at first, but remember, changing one’s lifestyle isn’t easy.
 We may be used to a certain routine, set of friends or types of foods that has been part of us for 20 to 30 or more than 50 years.
 We can’t expect to change overnight, but change is definitely possible.